sirshend/polygon-testnet-deployer-with-hardhat/README.md

 Signup/login with the same gmail-ID or way you did while signing up to alchemy.
 Paste your metamask wallet id and get MATIC tokens for free.

+This will give you for free about 1 ether worth in MATIC tokens(the values are all fake and so don't matter).
+This should be enough for the deploying your smart contracts.
+This faucet can give you free MATIC tokens only once in 24 hours.

+Try other online faucets which give free tokens for testnet development purposes.

 ## Setting up Hardhat: